 As your career progresses we would always recommend candidates ensure that they add to their skill set, as in order to progress your career to more senior Human Resource roles you may also need business management, finance and operations exposure depending on the organisation you are working in.
 You must be prepared to develop a deep understanding of the business your employer is engaged in to ensure you have the tools to grow your career further.

-Certainly over the years talking with candidates from entry level HR roles to Vice President level within a vast array of organisations those who made a personal choice to follow a career within HR will say that it is a definitely a rewarding career that enables you to make a direct contribution to the fulfilment of business objectives and the achievement of a positive working environment for all employees – certainly this a good indicator of a job well done within any organisation!
+Certainly over the years talking with candidates from entry-level HR roles to Vice President level within a vast array of organisations those who made a personal choice to follow a career within HR will say that it is a definitely a rewarding career that enables you to make a direct contribution to the fulfillment of business objectives and the achievement of a positive working environment for all employees – certainly this a good indicator of a job well done within any organisation!

-At present Collins McNicholas have a number of HR vacancies based in the West, Mid Lands and Southern region including HR Generalist, HR Business Partner and HR Manager level so if you are looking for a new career opportunity at present you can review same on http://www.collinsmcnicholas.ie/HR-Training-Jobs.
+At present, Collins McNicholas have a number of HR vacancies based in the West, Midlands and Southern region including HR Generalist, HR Business Partner and HR Manager level so if you are looking for a new career opportunity at present you can review some at collinsmcnicholas.ie/hr-training-jobs/.
 To see a full list of our open vacancies or to find out more about the services offered by Collins McNicholas visit www.collinsmcnicholas.ie